 I’ve also learned that despite these harsh truths, I’ve had a wonderfully rich life.
 I might have lead a double life, but I was a happy kid who was just thrilled to be here.
 I was lucky enough to have two incredibly dedicated parents who did everything in their power to keep me well.
 I travelled overseas.
 I had an excellent education and my friends have never faltered even when they could have.
 I’ve had some marvellous opportunities come my way, and people who were once strangers are now friends.
 I was lucky to be a mistress of adaptation from a very young age, and so I’ve worked out what works best for me when I’m either happily paddling along or if I have to adapt yet again:

 – Hibernate to rejuvenate

 – Long periods of silence, reflection and limited contact with the outside world (aside from my immediate family and friends – okay, sometimes them too, but they understand)

 – Music and singing (badly)

-– Watering my garden, watching the transformation of my little ecosystem of trees and veggies growing and talking to my plants
+– Watering my garden, watching the transformation of my little ecosystem of trees, seeing my veggies growing and talking to my plants

 – Being surrounded by books and reading voluminously

-– Being in nature (preferably the forest where I can touch and hug trees, but the ocean works too.
+– Being in nature, preferably the forest where I can touch and hug trees, but the ocean works too.
 It’s nice to wash the day/week/month/year off

 – Being rude and vulgar with friends who get me